fobo66/personal-website/_posts/2020-01-01-understanding-gradle.md

 Well, the common complaint on `make` was that it has over-complicated `Makefile` format, so project configuration often takes some time, and if you make some mistake in it, it's quite difficult to properly debug it and locate the problem.
 In addition, `make` doesn't offer any solution for managing dependencies: you need to manually maintain them in order somehow, and that often leads to heavily outdated dependencies and inability to update them, unless you keep an eye on them constantly.
 Gradle addresses these issues in its own fashion, and allows you to fully control your build process.

-But with this power goes along a great amount of opaque stuff that you end up using like a black magic, without truly understanding why and thus limiting control and unnecesarily increasing complexity.
+But with this power goes along a great amount of opaque stuff that you end up using like a black magic, without truly understanding why and thus limiting control and unnecessarily increasing complexity.
 I will uncover some of the concepts that I've misunderstood, but keep in mind that there is much more about the Gradle that I cover in this article.

 ### Caching